 -

-Who can become an organ and tissue donor?
+Who can become an organ, tissue and eye donor?

 People of all ages and medical histories should consider themselves potential organ and tissue donors.
 Your medical condition at the time of death will determine what can be donated.